Skip to main content

 What Is the Clinical Approach to Monitoring?

 Given these complexities, a responsible clinical protocol involving AIs necessitates diligent monitoring.
 This involves more than just assessing symptoms.
-Regular blood work is fundamental to tracking not only testosterone and but also key cardiovascular health markers.
+Regular blood work is fundamental to tracking not only testosterone and estradiol levels but also key cardiovascular health markers.
 A comprehensive approach includes:

 • Hormone Panels ∞ Measuring total and free testosterone, as well as sensitive estradiol, to ensure both hormones are within their optimal ranges.
 The goal is management, not elimination, of estradiol.